-Setting boundaries is essential for maintaining your mental health, fostering self-respect, and building healthy relationships.
+Setting boundaries can be one of the most important and difficult parts of protecting your mental and emotional well-being.
 Boundaries are the limits we set for ourselves in how we allow others to treat us, and they guide how we interact with the world around us.
-Some people may struggle with rigid or weak boundaries, leading to stress, resentment, and enabling behavior.

 Learning how to set boundaries isn’t just about saying “no” to others; it’s about understanding your own needs and values to ensure your life aligns with them.
 Shifting boundaries can feel challenging at first, especially if you’re used to putting the needs of others above your own.
 However, developing clear, healthy boundaries can be an important step toward self-care and more balanced relationships.